 We chose Equihash because it has been around for a long time and Equihash PoW mining algorithm is well adopted by miners globally.
 Equihash is based on solving the Generalized Birthday Problem.
 It is I/O bound, meaning that it requires quite a large amount of memory as opposed to Bitcoin's SHA256 that requires a lot of processing power.
 Equihash is built in such a way that does not allow an easy tradeoff between processing power and memory thus making it difficult to use with ASIC miners that existed at the time of its creation.
 Today there are dedicated ASIC miners that can mine Equihash ten times more efficiently than average CPU.

 For more details, read this in-depth article about our Equihash implementation.

 To ensure better decentralization, Beam plans to stay ASIC resistance in the first 12-18 months.
 To achieve this, we plan to perform one or two hard forks – first after approximately 6 months of existence and another one after approximately 12 months.
 Each hard fork will change the mining algorithm.
 The exact modifications will be revealed several weeks before the actual hard fork

 The Core Team and Beam Development Ltd. do not have any intentions to govern Beam in the long run.
 There is no point to have a cryptocurrency governed in a centralized way by a corporation.
 Therefore, we offer our solution to our community.
 We are opening the code, welcoming Open Source Developers and setting up a non-profit foundation that will be unconditionally funded by the Treasury.

 Beam Foundation will be responsible for supporting, promoting and further developing Beam in the years to come.
-The foundation will be set up as a non-profit, most likely in Switzerland, and will be governed by a Board of Directors comprising reputable industry figures.
+The foundation will be set up as a non-profit and will be governed by a Board of Directors comprising reputable industry figures.
 The foundation will be receiving a significant part of the Treasury, and will fund projects and initiatives in the areas of Applied and Basic research, Development of Beam and Mimblewimble, Awareness, Financial Literacy and more.